-Then give Sts time to complete the gaps and check answers.
+Then give Sts time to fill in the blanks and check answers.

-- 1 How often do you have your hair cut? - 2 Where did you have it repaired? - 3 Do you usually have your passport or ID card renewed...? - 4 Have you had a burglar alarm installed ...? - 5 Have you ever had your photo taken ...? - b Now put Sts in pairs and get them to ask and answer the questions in a, giving as many details as possible.
+- How often do you have your hair cut? - 2 Where did you have it repaired? - 3 Do you usually have your passport or ID card renewed...? - 4 Have you had a burglar alarm installed...? - 5 Have you ever had your photo taken...? - Now put Sts in pairs and get them to ask and answer the questions in a, giving as many details as possible.

-• If you think Sts need more practice, you may want to give them the Mini Grammar photocopiable activity now or leave it for later as consolidation or revision.
+• If you think Sts need more practice, you may want to give them the Mini Grammar photocopiable activity now or leave it for later as consolidation or review.